Fox-ML-infrastructure/Fox-v1-infra/ENFORCEMENT.md

 The Additional Permission must be interpreted according to its core intent:

-**To ensure that all institutional benefit produced from this software protects LGBTQ+ people and strengthens public-interest missions.**
+**To ensure that all institutional benefit produced from this software protects ALL marginalized people and strengthens public-interest missions.**

 Any interpretation that weakens, bypasses, or strategically reframes this intent is invalid.